Drizzr/Bachelorarbeit/README.md

 - **Extensibility**: Static utility methods (e.g., `bandstop_filter`) can be used independently for custom processing.
 - **Data Integrity**: Validate TDMS and log files before processing to avoid runtime errors.

-This documentation provides a unified guide to using the `Analyzer` class for MCG data analysis, with consistent formatting and clear examples to facilitate robust cardiac signal processing and visualization.